ConditionsChange/NBA-Trivia-Game/README.md

 # Info

-This is an NBA trivia game unitilizing the javaScript setTimeout() method to issue time based questions to the player.
+This is an NBA trivia game utilizing the javaScript setTimeout() method to issue time based questions to the player.
 The player has 24 seconds to answer each question and their score is presented to them at the end of the game.
 Good luck!